BrianKopp/kubernetes-custom-metrics/examples/connections-metric/README.md

 a sticky cookie with a TTL, so the app would need to schedule the disconnect at some point past the TTL, say 2*TTL.
 Clients would then reconnect and get round-robin'd by the load balancer to another server in the cluster.

+More info on socketio limitations.
+TODO add link.
+For simplicity, the CONNECTION_LIMIT is set very low in this app.
+In real life, a good target might be 200-500, with a limit somewhere between 700-1200, depending on the chattiness of your application.

 The app exposes this `connection_count` metric on the `/metrics` endpoint, and is scaled according to the average `connection_count`.